albush/blog/content/post/improvyourblog.md

 - iyb
 ---

 Thanks for checking out my talk at WordCamp 2016.
 The [slides](#slides) are embedded below, along with links to the [books](#books), [shows](#books) and [classes](#classes) mentioned in the talk.
 I'm collecting email addresses to gauge interest in additional content around ImprovYourBlog.
-If you're interested in receiving periodic updates, please subscribe below.
+If you enjoyed the talk today, and want to receive additional periodic updates from me, please subscribe below.
 {{< mailchimp-iyb >}}

 <a name="slides"></a>{{% speakerdeck 7fc02986f99d4d4a80991b7d4da6e394 %}}